Shredd/StarterGameProject/README.md

 | StarterGameProject |

-This project is a Starter Project for SFML in C++
+This project is a Starter Game Project In C++ Using SFML

 to use this project you will need to have gcc and the SFML library installed